Our Beliefs

 Baptism

-uses water as a symbolic cleansing that signifies the acceptance of new
+water as a symbolic cleansing that signifies the

 The